-The current (2021) annual cost for treating 250 acres to serve as a recovery reservoir of prairie dogs with SPV, two rounds per year, is approximately \$8,000.
-This cost estimate is for the vaccine and does not include staff time for distribution.
+The current (2021) annual cost for treating 250 acres to serve as a recovery reservoir of prairie dogs with SPV, two rounds per year, is approximately \$8,000 (Appendix A).
+This cost estimate is for the vaccine only and does not include staff time for distribution.

 Conditions of prairie dog occupancy are dynamic, and occupancy will be mapped and evaluated annually to inform plans for plague management each year.
-Similarly, plague intervention research is ongoing, and tools are evolving.
+Similarly, plague intervention research is ongoing, and management tools are evolving.
 City staff will continue to work with state and federal agencies to evaluate new plague management tools and their costs and benefits.
+The goals, policies and objectives of this plan are intended to guide the response that city employees use when addressing land management issues on city properties where prairie dogs and their associated species are conservation targets and may be effected by plague.